 Rev. Dr. James A. La Belle

 The Rev. Dr. James A. La Belle was ordained and installed by the Orthodox Presbyterian Church (OPC) as the Pastor of Presbyterian Church of Cape Cod on Apr 27, 2007.
-He graduated from Westminster Theological Seminary in Philadelphia in May 2006 with a Master of Divinity.
+He graduated from Westminster Theological Seminary in Philadelphia in May 2006 with a Master of Divinity (MDiv).
 He served four separate internships in the OPC during his Seminary years before accepting the call to PCCC as his first pastorate.
-He also served as a Ruling Elder in the Presbyterian Church in America for 6 years before transferring his and his family’s membership to the OPC.
-Alongside his pastoral ministry at PCCC Pastor La Belle pursued a doctoral from The North American Reformed Seminary and graduated in August 2016 with a Doctor of Divinity (D.D.) in Puritan Studies.
+He also served as a Ruling Elder in the Presbyterian Church in America from 1996-2002 before transferring his and his family’s membership to the OPC.
+Alongside his pastoral ministry at PCCC Pastor La Belle pursued a doctoral degree from The North American Reformed Seminary and graduated in August 2016 with a Doctor of Divinity (D.D.) in Puritan Studies.

-Before pursuing the Lord’s call to the pastoral ministry, Pastor La Belle spent 4 years in the grocery store business and 8 years in the construction business, during part of which, he partnered his own business with his brother as General Contractors.
+Before pursuing the Lord’s call to the pastoral ministry, Pastor La Belle spent 4 years in the grocery store business and 8 years in the construction business, during part of which, he partnered his own business with his brother as General Contractors in WA.

-Pastor La Belle was born in Florida, raised in Alabama until he was 15 years old, and then lived in Washington until he was 30, when he and his family left for Seminary in Philadelphia.
-He and his wife Chantry have been married for 26 years and have 7 children from ages 21 to 11: River, Schylie, Forrest, Terra, Sandy, Rocky, and Chantry.
-Before having children, he and his wife spent almost 10 months in Africa (with one trip to Zimbabwe and one trip to Mozambique) doing missionary work with Youth With a Mission (YWAM).
+Pastor La Belle was born in Florida, raised in Alabama until he was 15 years old, and then lived in Washington until he was 30, when he and his family left for Westminster Seminary in Philadelphia.
+He and his wife Chantry have been married for 27 years and have 7 children from ages 23 to 13: River, Schylie, Forrest, Terra, Sandy, Rocky, and Chantry.
+Before having children, he and his wife spent almost 10 months in Africa (between Zimbabwe and Mozambique) doing missionary work with Youth With a Mission (YWAM).

-It was while they were in Africa and committed to reading the Bible cover-to-cover for the first time, that they both became Reformed.
-Although raised in Pentecostal (James) and Charismatic (Chantry) churches, the doctrines of grace ‘jumped off the pages’ of Scripture and compelled them to re-examine their “childhood theology”.
-And the more they took a submissive and teachable look at Scripture, the more Reformed, Presbyterian, and Puritan they became.
+It was while they were in Africa that they read the Bible cover-to-cover for the first time and came to see the doctrines of grace.
+Although raised in Pentecostal (James) and Charismatic (Chantry) churches, the doctrines of grace ‘jumped off the pages’ of Scripture and compelled them to re-examine their “childhood theology.”
+The more they took a submissive and teachable look at Scripture, the more Reformed, Presbyterian, and Puritan they became.
 They praise God for His illuminating grace and give thanks for the OPC where the richness of the Reformed faith is preserved and pursued.

 Pastor La Belle finds his greatest delight in reading the writings and sermons of the 17th century English Puritans.
 He reads them for personal edification and then teaches through their writings that he might share such gold with others.
 His favorite authors are the Puritans, and among them, Thomas Goodwin, whose theological genius, passionate piety, and pastoral heart he finds both exemplary and contagious.
-Pastor La Belle is the author of Living By God’s Promises (2010) and Living Zealously (2012), both co-authored with Dr. Joel Beeke, as well as Living in a Godly Marriage (2016).
-All three of his books address a neglected theme by drawing from several Puritans who addressed it.
+Pastor La Belle, with the help of Dr. Joel Beeke, is the author of Living By God’s Promises (2010), Living Zealously (2012), and Living in a Godly Marriage (2016)––all published by Reformation Heritage Books.
+His books address their themes by drawing on the writings several Puritans and bringing their teaching into our own day and lives.

 You may e-mail Rev. Dr. La Belle at: email@example.com

-Elder Joe Marcel lives in Abington, MA with his wife, Ellen and their two children.
-He began visiting PCCC in the fall of 2013 after attending our annual conference.
+Elder Joe Marcel lives on Cape Cod with his wife, Ellen and their two children.
+He began visiting PCCC in the fall of 2013 after attending our annual November conference.
 Elder Marcel and his family shortly after became members eager to embrace the reformed doctrines and beliefs of the OPC.
 Elder Marcel has a heart to serve and lead.
-He has led our Sunday morning services, taught Sunday School classes as well as Bible studies.
-He and his wife are both counselors for our Youth Ministry.
+He has led our Sunday morning services, taught Sunday School classes as well as Bible studies and often preaches in the pastor’s absence.

 Dr. Carl W. Mores